-- These installation notes are intended for system administrators with a solid knowledge and understanding of the Unix commands and must be executed by the root user. - P5 versions prior to PresSTORE 4.4 cannot be directly upgraded.
-Please either upgrade to version 4.4 before upgrading to P5 or remove all the files created with earlier versions (i.e. all the index files and configuration information) and install P5 anew.
+- These installation notes are intended for system administrators with a solid knowledge and understanding of the Unix commands and must be executed by the root user. - P5 versions prior to version 6.0 cannot be directly upgraded.
+Please either upgrade to version 6.0 before upgrading to P5 or remove all the files created with earlier versions (i.e. all the index files and configuration information) and install P5 anew.